wallaby-rails/wallaby-rails/docs/view.md

 - [context](#context) - view context
 - [local_assigns](#local_assigns) - local variables same as partial `local_assigns`
 - [object, field_name, value, metadata and form](#object-field_name-value-metadata-and-form) - five mostly used local variables
+- [at](#at) - accessing and assigning value of an instance variable in the view context

 Cell helper methods (since 5.2.0):